matoomx/CSharpTest.BPlusTree/README.md

 2014-09-06	Initial clone and extraction from existing library.

 2025-10-22	Fork to reintegrate offline BPlusTree modifications.
-This will not be compatible with exixting data files and use a new storage based upon the v2 format, some of the changes...
+This will not be compatible with existing data files and use a new storage based upon the v2 format.
+Some of the changes...
 Use .net 9.
 Remove all non BPulsTree relevant code.
 Change Serialization interface to use IBufferWriter and ReadOnlySequence.